 Patients considering undergoing egg donation at Assisting Nature can be assured that the clinic takes every step possible to make sure the process delivers the best results.
 Only high quality eggs are considered, while just as strict selection criteria are applied to the sperm.
 Generated embryos are placed in a time lapse incubator, which allows embryologists to monitor their development process in real time.
 Only blastocyst stage embryos are transferred, and even those undergo screening to ensure only the best quality ones make the cut.
 Steps are also taken to ensure a successful implantation within a properly prepared endometrium.

-The clinic also prides itself on attempting to create the perfect personalized donation program for each of its patients.
+The clinic also prides itself on attempting to create the perfect personalized donation programme for each of its patients.
 This personalisation includes embryo transfer tests, ultrasound scans and hormonal tests, a prerequisite hysteroscopy to evaluate the status of the endometrial cavity and a personalised hormonal preparation plan to ensure the best possible conditions within the endometrium.
 Their high success rate speaks for itself.

 Prof Papanikolaou sums up his presentation by recommending patients give themselves time to come to grips with the egg donation process.
 A therapist may be helpful in processing feelings and stress which is commonly associated with IVF treatments.
 As for stress though, he recommends leaving everything in the hands of the clinic – that’s what they’re for, after all.